Holy Presence: Eugene Peterson and the Pastoral Imagination

 overview

-Year Two: The second year will continue to explore Eugene’s core themes, especially his posture of indwelling scripture for pastoral practice, reading selections from several works integrating Eugene’s Scriptural imagination: Reversed Thunder (Revelation), Answering God (Psalms), Leap Over a Wall (the Life of David), and Traveling Light (Galatians), as well as sections from The Message.
-Secondly, we will read several voices who will play as conversations partners as we seek to expand and reanimate the pastoral imagination into various contexts: Samuel D. Proctor and Gardner C. Taylor’s We Have This Ministry, Thabite Anyabwile’s The Faithful Preacher: Recapturing the Vision of Three African American Pastors and Mandy Smith’s The Vulnerable Pastor. [year two will include the off-site intensive to Flathead Lake, Montana, staying near Eugene’s house and spending group time there]
+Year Two: The second year will continue to explore Eugene’s pastoral theology, centered on Five Smooth Stones, Under the Unpredictable Plant, and The Unnecessary Pastor.
+We will venture further into the posture of indwelling scripture for pastoral practice, reading selections from several works integrating Eugene’s Scriptural imagination: Reversed Thunder (Revelation), Answering G.od (Psalms), Leap Over a Wall (the Life of David), and Traveling Light (Galatians).
+We will also read The Pastor: A Memoir.
+Secondly, we will read several voices who will play as conversations partners as we seek to expand and reanimate the pastoral imagination into various contexts: Samuel D. Proctor and Gardner C. Taylor’s We Have This Ministry, Thabite Anyabwile’s The Faithful Preacher: Recapturing the Vision of Three African American Pastors.

-Year three: Reading for this third year will engage selected works from Take and Read – shaping our reading around Peterson’s own expansive reading (novels, poems, essays, histories, lives of the saints, etc.) as we explore Eugene’s cohesive, seamless experience of life and beauty with his Biblical and pastoral imagination.
-The deeper focus of this final year, however, will be helping each cohort member to refine their project, as they interact with Peterson’s pastoral theology and imagination for their own particular context.
-We will dedicate the bulk of this final year to writing, using our intensives as opportunities to share what each student has gleaned and present their respective writing and projects with each other. [year three will include our pastoral/writing workshop retreat to Charleston, SC or Orlando, FL]
+Year three: Reading for this third year will engage Eugene and Eric’s book Letters to a Young Pastor as well as selected works from Take and Read – shaping our reading around Peterson’s own expansive reading (novels, poems, essays, histories, lives of the saints, etc.) as we explore Eugene’s cohesive, seamless experience of life and beauty with his Biblical and pastoral imagination.
+The deeper focus of this final year, however, will be helping each cohort member to refine their project, interacting with Peterson’s pastoral theology and imagination for their own particular context.

-Ongoing: We will have at least one whole-cohort meeting via Zoom between intensives.
-Mentors will host 1-2 Zoom gatherings with their smaller advising circle.
+Ongoing: Depending on the flow, we may have an occasional whole-cohort meeting via Zoom between residencies.
+Mentors will host 1-2 Zoom gatherings with their smaller research and writing circle.

 REsidency Dates